rtmcg/p3dl.github.io/documentation/user_agreement.md

-# Physics 3D Lab User Agreement
+# Gearbox Makerspace User Agreement
-## Open Hours: M-F 09h00 - 16h45
+## open hours: m - f 09h00 - 16h45

 ## rules and regulations
 * Users must be current students at the McGill Department of Physics.